UN-OCHA/hid_auth/RUNNING.md

 Application logs are placed inside the container at `/root/.pm2`.

 In local development you can reach this by running `docker exec -it contactsidauth_auth_1 bash`.

+## Receiving Admin Email

+If you are developing against functionality that sends an admin email, you can override the environment default (currently null outside of shared infrastructure).

+Set the environment variable `HID_AUTH_ADMIN_EMAIL` to the valid address of your choice.
+Note that some local environments have issues sending email.